These 6 Small Seeds Pack in the Biggest Benefits for Your Health

 Not just for hippies, these superseeds are a great source of complete protein and omega-3 and omega-6 fatty acids.
 They also contain phytosterols, plant-based compounds that help lower cholesterol levels.
 Note: While hemp and marijuana are both members of the cannabis family, hemp doesn’t contain THC, marijuana’s active ingredient.
 Eating hemp seeds will not give you the same effect as smoking marijuana.

 Eat them: Toss in salads, shakes, or smoothies, or sprinkle over cereal or yogurt.
 They also add texture to baked goods.
+Just make sure you know about the slight nutritional differences between hemp hearts and hemp seeds first.

 Also known as pepitas, these superseeds are a source of B vitamins, iron, magnesium, zinc, and protein, and are particularly rich in the amino acid tryptophan, which may help lower anxiety.
 Pumpkin seeds also have high levels of essential fatty acids that help keep blood vessels healthy and lower bad cholesterol.
 These are 5 fruits and veggies you didn’t realize were superfoods.